Chamath Palihapitiya: 8090 venture

 In January 2024, Palihapitiya announced a self-funded incubator called 8090 that promised to rebuild enterprise software with 80 percent of the original features for 90 percent less cost by combining artificial intelligence tooling with offshore engineering teams, pitching the effort as a way for customers to avoid high subscription fees.
 In July 2025, he promoted an 8090 Solutions product called the Software Factory, stating that alpha testing would begin in August ahead of a planned 1 September 2025 launch and framing it as a more reliable alternative to corporate AI proof-of-concept projects that he said had disappointed executives.

 SPACs

-Palihapitiya became a high-profile sponsor of special purpose acquisition companies beginning in 2019.
-The New Yorker wrote that he "gained notoriety by telling seductive stories of quick riches" while promoting SPAC mergers.
-His Social Capital Hedosophia vehicles completed deals to take Virgin Galactic public in 2019, Opendoor and Clover Health in 2020, and SoFi in 2021.
+Beginning in 2019, Palihapitiya sponsored a series of special purpose acquisition companies under the Social Capital Hedosophia brand.
+The New Yorker characterized Palihapitiya as promoting SPAC mergers with optimistic growth narratives.
+Critics argued his SPAC vehicles oversold return potential to retail investors, while supporters contended he was transparent about risks inherent in blank-check company structures.
+These vehicles sequentially completed mergers with Virgin Galactic (2019), Opendoor and Clover Health (2020), and SoFi (2021), taking these companies public.

-The SPACs drew heavy criticism as the share prices of several merged companies fell sharply in 2021 and 2022, leading to investor lawsuits and congressional scrutiny over misaligned incentives for retail shareholders.
+The Social Capital Hedosophia-backed companies experienced substantial stock declines in 2021-2022.
+Virgin Galactic fell from $46 to $5; Clover Health from $28 to $4; Opendoor from $30 to $5; and SoFi from $25 to $3, underperforming both their initial projections and broader market benchmarks.
+This led to investor lawsuits and congressional scrutiny over misaligned incentives for retail shareholders.
+Congressional hearings examining SPAC structures, where sponsors benefit financially from transactions regardless of investor returns.
 Social Capital Hedosophia Holdings Corp.
 IV and VI ultimately redeemed their public shares and liquidated in September 2022 after failing to secure merger targets before their deadlines.